tail-call/kbb/README.md

 ## Quality of life

+ - [ ] Compile resources to lua bytecode
  - [ ] Game world is a part of UI layout
  - [ ] Clickable buttons
  - [ ] Prefer requiring without parens